 - Advised an American intercity passenger rail company on various federal regulatory issues, including Federal Railroad Administration regulation and grant agreements.

-- Counselled the Association of American Railroads regarding federal preemption issues related to regulation by the California Air Resource Board.
+- Counseled the Association of American Railroads regarding federal preemption issues related to regulation by the California Air Resource Board.

-- Counselled BNSF regarding the application of state laws and regulations in light of the federal preemption provisions of the ICC Termination Act and the Federal Rail Safety Act.
+- Counseled BNSF regarding the application of state laws and regulations in light of the federal preemption provisions of the ICC Termination Act and the Federal Rail Safety Act.

 - Assisted the North Coast Railroad Authority in seeking US Supreme Court review of a California Supreme Court decision holding that the ICC Termination Act of 1995 (ICCTA) does not preempt state environmental permitting laws when applied to a publicly-owned railroad.